 In the UK the main drug prescribed for obesity is called Orlistat.
-This medication works by works preventing around some of the fat from the food you eat being absorbed.
+This medication works by preventing some of the fat from the food you eat from being absorbed.
 The undigested fat isn’t absorbed into your body and is passed when you go to the toilet.

 Tips To Reduce The Risk Of PCOS And Heart Disease